huggingface/blog/sagemaker-huggingface-embedding.md

 ```

 SageMaker will now create our endpoint and deploy the model to it.
-This can takes  ~5 minutes.
+This can take  ~5 minutes.

 ## 4. Run and evaluate Inference performance